ckeditor/ckeditor4-docs/guides/plugin_sdk/sample_1/README.md

 	}

 <p class="tip">
-	Please note that another way to insert HTML code into CKEditor is using the insertHtml function that adds HTML code at the location of the cursor in the
+	Please note that another way to insert HTML code into CKEditor is by using the
+	<a href="#!/api/CKEDITOR.editor-method-insertHtml">insertHtml</a> function that adds
-	document: <code>editor.insertHtml( '&lt;h2>This is a sample header&lt;/h2>&lt;p>This is a sample paragraph.&lt;/p>' );</code>
+	HTML code at the location of the cursor in the document: <code>editor.insertHtml( '&lt;h2>This is a sample header&lt;/h2>&lt;p>This is a sample paragraph.&lt;/p>' );</code>
 </p>

 ## Full Source Code

-The full contents of the `plugin.js` file are as follows:
+The complete content of the `plugin.js` file is as follows:

 	CKEDITOR.plugins.add( 'abbr', {
 		icons: 'abbr',
 		init: function( editor ) {
-			editor.addCommand( 'abbrDialog', new CKEDITOR.dialogCommand( 'abbrDialog' ) );
+			editor.addCommand( 'abbr', new CKEDITOR.dialogCommand( 'abbrDialog' ) );
 			editor.ui.addButton( 'Abbr', {
 			    label: 'Insert Abbreviation',
-			    command: 'abbrDialog',
+			    command: 'abbr',
 			    toolbar: 'insert'
 			});